A member of the AICPA | California Society of CPAs | The Association of CFEs

 As a business owner, you have limited resources, and you trust your employees.
 A typical question that we hear is: "I know that I am working hard, but I don't see it on my bank statements.
 Can you help?"

 The Value of Fraud Risk Assessment

-According to the Association of Certified Fraud Examiners' 2018 Report to the Nations, there is a 38% reduction in median loss and a 50% reduction in duration when a formal fraud risk assessment is in place.
+According to the Association of Certified Fraud Examiners' 2020 Report to the Nations, there is a 33% reduction in median loss and duration when a formal fraud risk assessment is in place.

 Our FRA team will also work with your external auditors on their AUC-240 “Consideration of Fraud in a Financial Statement Audit” (formerly SAS 99).

 Our Fraud Risk Assessment (FRA) is a comprehensive three-phase approach totaling over 500 questions.
 Our FRA is customized and includes an extensive 15-module assessment of your business.
 Having a Certified Fraud Examiner reviewing your processes provides a significant deterrence for potential fraud.

 We believe in the concept: "Trust, but verify!"

 Why Have Cybersecurity Policies & Procedures?

 Hackers are targeting small professional firms with the knowledge that your business has valuable information, such as Personal Identifiable Information in tax returns, confidential agreements, etc., that they can sell for a profit on the dark web.

 A well-documented Cybersecurity Policies & Procedures (CP&P) identifies the critical data that your business is collecting, processing, and storing.
 Through this documentation, we help you identify risks and exposures that you may not have known before.